OfficeDev/Microsoft-Teams-Samples/samples/meetings-context-app/nodejs/README.md

 ## Running the sample

-- Add the app in meeting.
+- Add the app in meeting/group channel.
 - The details of the meeting context object will be shown on tab based.
 ![participant context](Images/Setup-Tab-Bot.png)

 - You can expand/reduce the JSON for the context object and can also copy a particular object slice.
 - You can send one of these two commands: **Meeting Context** or **Participant Context**
 - It will send you the output of `TeamsInfo.getMeetingInfo` and `TeamsInfo.getMeetingParticipant`